 Slough at a glance

-- Levels of teenage pregnancy, GCSE attainment, alcohol-specific hospital stays among those under 18, breast feeding and smoking in pregnancy are better than the England average.
+- Levels of teenage pregnancy, breastfeeding initiation and smoking at time of delivery are better than the England average.

-- Estimated levels of adult smoking and physical activity are worse than the England average.
+- Estimated levels of adult physical activity are worse than the England average.

-- The rate of hip fractures is worse than the England average.
+- The rate of TB is worse than the England average.

-- The rate of TB is worse than average.
+- The rate of sexually transmitted infections is better than the England average.

-- Rates of road injuries and deaths are better than the England average.
+- Rates of violent crime and early deaths from cardiovascular diseases are worse than the England average.

 Public Health priorities